walshbr/introduction-to-text-analysis/close-reading/close-reading.md

 # Close Reading and Sources

 Text analysis is something that we all engage in, whether we realize it or not.
 The term is broad and capacious and encapsulates a variety of different activities.
+Even something as simple as slowing down when you see a stop sign is a kind of text analysis: doing so means you have parsed the meaning of the words on the sign and reacted accordingly.

 We might recognize any of the following, related activities as being kinds of text analysis:

 * Paraphrasing a text
 * Searching for hidden meanings in a text